Blake Linde

 Where they're useful, yes.
 Internal knowledge systems, document summarization, and decision-support tooling can be powerful in the right context.
 But generative AI is not the right tool for every problem — and over-indexing on it before the data foundation is ready is one of the most common mistakes right now.

 Have a specific AI use case in mind?
-Let's pressure-test it together.
+Let's pressure-test it against the systems you already run.

 Reach out directly